benem3000/mcspatched/README.md

 `rpm-ostree rebase ostree-unverified-registry:ghcr.io/benem3000/mcspatched-bazzite:latest`

+### 2. First Reboot
+Reboot your machine:

+`systemctl reboot`

 **If you have Secure Boot enabled:** You must instruct your firmware to trust the custom Machine Owner Key (MOK) used to sign the module.
 Because the key is pre-packaged in the custom image, simply run the following command to stage the public key:

 `sudo mokutil --import /usr/share/mcspatched/public_key.der`

 *(You will be prompted to create a temporary password.
 Remember this password, as you will need it during the next boot phase.)*

-### 2. First Reboot
-Reboot your machine:

-`systemctl reboot`

-*If you enrolled the Secure Boot key:* You will be intercepted by a blue screen (MOKManager) during startup.
-Select "Enroll MOK", view the key to confirm it, and enter the temporary password you created.
-Once complete, select reboot to finish loading the OS.

 ### 3. Rebase to the Signed Image
 Now that the signing keys and policies are installed from the first step, secure your system by rebasing to the cryptographically signed image: